gofiber/template/mustache/README.md

 	engine := mustache.New("./views", ".mustache")

   // Or from an embedded system
+  //   Note that with an embedded system the partials included from template files must be
+  //   specified relative to the filesystem's root, not the current working directory
   // engine := mustache.NewFileSystem(http.Dir("./views", ".mustache"), ".mustache")

 	// Pass the engine to the Views